‘Jersey Shore’ Spoilers: Jenni Farley’s TMI Sex Admission About Younger Boyfriend

 This season, the show will continue to explore the adult lives and relationships of the cast of the series as they tackle parenthood, life in the public eye, addiction and recovery.

 The show is currently filming scenes for inclusion in the latest season of the series.
-Sorrentino, who was incarcerated while the cast was filming scenes that are now airing in this season’s show, is reportedly allowed to film with his Jersey Shore pals for this season since his release from a federal corrections facility.
-The Inquisitr previously reported that Sorrentino life after jail will include two years of supervised release, 500 hours of community service and a $10,000 fine.
+Sorrentino, who was incarcerated while the cast was filming scenes that are now airing this season, was just released from prison earlier this month.
+He is now reportedly allowed to film with his Jersey Shore co-stars.
+The Inquisitr previously reported that Sorrentino’s life after jail will include two years of supervised release, 500 hours of community service and a $10,000 fine.

 Delivered To Your INBOX